As an ArcGIS for SharePoint site collection administrator, you are responsible for configuring SharePoint.

 Set the ArcGIS credentials

-ArcGIS Maps for SharePoint uses a single ArcGIS named user account to create an app item in ArcGIS Online or ArcGIS Enterprise.
-This app item is used to generate an access token used to run the ArcGIS Maps Locate workflow and charge credits consumed by the ArcGIS Maps for SharePoint workflows.
+ArcGIS for SharePoint uses a single ArcGIS named user account to create an app item in ArcGIS Online.
+This app item is used to generate an access token used to run the workflow and charge credits consumed by the ArcGIS for SharePoint workflows.

-The app item is protected in ArcGIS Online or ArcGIS Enterprise.
+The app item is protected in ArcGIS Online.

-- In the ArcGIS credentials section, type the user name and password and click Set.
+- In the ArcGIS credentials section, enter the credentials and click Set.

 A message window appears, stating that you will need to provide login credentials to set the credentials used to run the ArcGIS Maps Locate workflow.